Blog Post

 There are many reasons to love the nursing profession, and perhaps that is why so many nurses make it a lifelong career.
 While it may appear that nurses have a mindset of “once a nurse, always a nurse”, they too must retire at some point.
 It is no secret that there is national nursing shortage which impacts our local communities.
 As the shortage continues to rise, the trend of an aging population in the U.S. coupled with the rate of nurse retirees will create numerous positions to fill.

 According to the U.S. Bureau of Labor Statistics (2020), registered nurses make up the single largest health profession in the United States and were more than 30% of all hospital employment in 2019.
 Despite nurses accounting for such a large a portion of the health care industry, the demand for nurses is currently outpacing the supply of nurses available.
-The U.S. Bureau of Labor Statistics (2020) estimates over 2 million job openings for registered nurses between 2021 and 2031.
+The U.S. Bureau of Labor Statistics (2024) estimates almost 2 million job openings for registered nurses between 2023 and 2033.

 Why is this nursing shortage occurring?